girder/large_image/README.md

-# image_viewer
+# large_image
-A Girder plugin to view multiresolution images, using several viewers.
+A Girder plugin to create, serve, and display large multiresolution images.